-The UV Project Modifier acts like a slide projector.
-It emits a UV map from the negative Z axis of a controller object (such as an empty), and applies it to the object as the “light” hits it.
-It can optionally override the object’s face texture.
+The UV Project modifier acts like a slide projector.
+It emits a UV map from the negative Z axis of a controller object (such as an empty object), and applies it to the object as the “light” hits it.

 - UV Map

-- Up to ten projector objects are supported.
+Up to ten projector objects are supported.
 Each face will choose the closest and aligned projector with its surface normal.
-Projections emit from the negative Z axis (i.e. straight down a camera or lamp).
+Projections emit from the negative Z axis (i.e. straight down a camera or light).
 If the projector is a camera, the projection will adhere to its perspective/orthographic setting.

 UV Project is great for making spotlights more diverse, and also for creating decals to break up repetition.

-The modifier’s Image property is not generally used.
-Instead, a texture mapped to the UV map that the modifier targets is added to the object’s Material.
-This allows you to prevent the image from repeating by setting.
+Usually, an Image Texture node mapped to the UV map that the modifier targets is added to the object’s material.